Will Winter Tan Make Seniors More Attractive? Or is it too much of a good thing? How far will you go to be “more attractive?”

 Dr Barbara Gilchrist, who is a dermatologist at Harvard-affiliated Massachusetts General Hospital shares:

 “A tan is a response to DNA damage.”
-This damage leads to the development of skin cancer and also accelerates skin ageing (90% of skin ageing is due to the sun’s rays).
+This damage leads to the development of skin cancer and also accelerates skin aging (90% of skin aging is due to the sun’s rays).
 Although many of us can tan well for years, eventually our skin quality will change leaving us with leathery skin texture, age spots, and of course, early wrinkling.

 The Skin Cancer Foundation (SCF) states that between 40% and 50% of Americans who live to be age 65 will have had at least one instance of skin cancer.

 The foundation continues, “Caucasian men over age 65 have had a 5.1% annual increase in melanoma (the most deadly form of skin cancer).

 This is the highest increase of any gender or age group.
 Senior men, pay attention.